Skip to Content

 • Unfair denial of promotions

-• Implementing age-related job cuts
+• Implementing job cuts that disproportionately impact older employees

-• Derogatory remarks about an employee’s age
+• Making derogatory comments or jokes about an employee’s age

-• Imposing retirement quotas
+• Imposing retirement quotas or encouraging early retirement

-• Overlooking older employees for training opportunities
+• Excluding older employees from training or professional development opportunities

 The Transition from Individual Claims to Class Actions in Employment Law